 “Well I’m as cool as a cucumber in a bowl of hot sauce / You’ve got the rhyme and reason but no cause” — So What’cha Want?

-We revisited Jose Pistola’s in Center City to focus on a cucumber in hot sauce.
-Luckily for us, cucumbers are part of their outstanding pork belly bahn mi tacos — easily one of our favorite bites in Philly — and their homemade hot sauce definitely brought the heat.
+Once again, we visited Jose Pistola’s in Center City to focus on a cucumber in hot sauce.
+Luckily for us, cucumbers are part of their new lamb shoulder tacos — with a cucumber and mint salsa — and their homemade hot sauce definitely brought the heat.

 Entrees #5 & #6: Franks & Pork & Beans